arangodb/arangodb/Documentation/DocuBlocks/collectionProperties.md

   different DBServers, valid values are  integer numbers in the range of 1-10 *(Cluster only)*

-* *writeConcern* : Change the number of minimal shard copies to be in sync on different DBServers, a shard will refuse to write if less than this amount of copies are in sync.
-Has to be in the range of 1-replicationFactor *(Cluster only)*
+* *writeConcern*: change how many copies of each shard are required to be in sync on the different DBServers.
+If there are less then these many copies in the cluster a shard will refuse to write.
+Writes to shards with enough up-to-date copies will succeed at the same time however.
+The value of *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_

 **Note**: some other collection properties, such as *type*, *isVolatile*, *keyOptions*, *numberOfShards* or *shardingStrategy* cannot be changed once